browserengineering/book/book/scheduling.md

 exactly as fast as the display hardware can refresh.
 On most computers, this is 60 times per second, or 16 ms per frame.
-However, even with today's computers, it's quite difficult to maintain such a high frame rate, and certainly too high of a bar for our toy browser.
+However, even with today's computers, it's quite difficult to maintain such a high frame rate, and certainly too high a bar for our toy browser.

 So let's establish 30 frames per second---33 ms for each frame---as our refresh rate target:[^why-33ms]